The Apprentice (British TV series) series 11: Selina Waterman-Smith

 During and after filming of a series of The Apprentice, production staff are required to ensure that candidates partaking in that year's contest behave appropriately off-camera, despite reports from Selina of bullying from two other female candidates.
-The involvement of Selina Waterman-Smith in the eleventh series caused controversy after complaining about the conditions candidates were kept in.
-Selina Waterman-Smith accused producers on Twitter during the series' broadcast that she was being unfairly treated as a "pantomime villain", and refused to take any part with the sister show You're Fired following the episode featuring her dismissal.
+The involvement of her in the eleventh series caused controversy after complaining about the conditions candidates were kept in.
+She accused producers on Twitter during the series' broadcast that she was being unfairly treated as a "pantomime villain", and refused to take any part with the sister show You're Fired following the episode featuring her dismissal.

 Richard Woods' health

 As a rule for those making applications to be a part of The Apprentice, all medical information pertaining to themselves must be made available to production staff to assess if they can be involved in a new series.
 Following his involvement in the eleventh series, Richard Woods revealed in an interview that he had not disclosed this information, allowing him to perform in the contest despite the fact he had suffered three mini-strokes and had delayed a procedure to preserve his sight in his left eye.
 His revelation raised questions over the work of the programme's researchers, though it was later stated that despite his non-disclosure, production staff ensure all candidates have access to good healthcare, and that the show's doctor had seen no issues for Woods to take part in the series.